Vinicius02612/Crud-Em_AngularJS/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+## About Angula

+Angula is a JavaScript frameWork developed by google to guide Web SPA applications (Single Page Aplication) based on components.

+## Command line interface.

+- installing angula with cli

+     npm i -g @ angular / cli

+- creating project

+     ng new my-app

+## creating a Crud using FrameWork Angula.

+As the focus of the Project is frontend, I used the json-server as a database to create the application database.

+     - installing the json-server.

+         npm install json-server

+     - for the radar the server just needs to enter the following command.

+         npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.